SaaS Contracts: Everything You Need to Know

 Any good vendor will agree that the application will be accessible and available at least 99.5 percent of the time, out of the 24 hours in a day, seven days in a week, and 365 days in a year.
 In a service-level agreement, a SaaS vendor might outline this part of the contract.
 Today's marketplace demands that a SaaS platform is available and accessible.
 Exceptions to this uptime commitment include routine maintenance upgrades and outages, which should be performed during non-peak times, as well as general outages and equipment failures that are outside the vendor's control.

 If you need help with SaaS contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.